claceio/docs/content/docs/App/Styling/index.md

 Tailwind CSS works by scanning the HTML files for class names, generating the corresponding styles and then writing them to a static CSS file.
 A watcher process is started when an app using Tailwind is loaded in dev mode.
 The output of the watcher is written to `static/gen/css/style.css` file.
 This file is automatically included as part of the `clace_gen_import` template.

 To ensure that the tailwind watcher is started, the tailwind CLI needs to be installed manually.
-The [standalone CLI](https://tailwindcss.com/blog/standalone-cli) can be used, that does not require npm, but that does not support DaisyUI integration.
+The [standalone CLI](https://tailwindcss.com/blog/standalone-cli) can be used.
+If using DaisyUI, use this [custom build](https://github.com/dobicinaitis/tailwind-cli-extra) of the standalone CLI with DaisyUI included.

 The Clace server config file has the following entries: